CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 University Health Services, and faculty and staff report to the HealthPoint Occupational Health Program (OHP) as soon as possible.
 Please see this link to understand what needs to be reported.
-In addition, to help understand what to do if a fellow student in the class (or the instructor or TA) tests positive for COVID, see this [University Health Services link](https://healthyhorns.utexas.edu/coronavirus_exposure_action_chart.html).
+In addition, to help understand what to do if a fellow student in the class (or the instructor) tests positive for COVID, see this [University Health Services link](https://healthyhorns.utexas.edu/coronavirus_exposure_action_chart.html).

 # Expectations